ryanspletzer/ryanspletzer.github.io/_posts/2024-04-28-a-no-nonense-guide-to-setting-up-python-environments.md

 a newer version.

-With that all said, here's how you directly install a version of Python via Homebrew, noting that this will change the global `python3` that is on your path away from the built-in system Python that ships with macOS -- again, _YOU DON'T HAVE TO DO THIS_, this is just for illustration:
+With that all said, here's how you directly install a version of Python via Homebrew, noting that this will change the global `python3` that is on your path away from the built-in system Python that ships with macOS Xcode tools -- again, _YOU DON'T HAVE TO DO THIS_, this is just for illustration:

 ```bash
 # ***YOU DON'T* HAVE TO DO THIS*** -- you can install the latest version of Python via pyenv later, but there may be a